 Duties and Responsibilities of the National House of Delegates

-The duties of the voting delegates are important to the operation of the organization, therefore the selection process for voting delegates must be seriously considered to assure that the voting delegates are aware of their duties and will carry them out diligently
+The duties of the voting delegates are important to the operation of the organization.
+Therefore, the selection process for voting delegates must be seriously considered to ensure that the voting delegates are aware of their duties and will carry them out diligently to:

 - Enact bylaws, rules and regulations necessary for carrying out the affairs and activities of the organization